-Most employees and students need some adjustments to help them perform at their best.
+Most employees and students need adjustments to help them perform at their best.
 A parent who works full-time needs a day off to get a sick child from school, or an adult student needs an extension on a term paper because his job requires him to make an unscheduled trip out of town.
 Both employee and student have the necessary skills to do what’s required if these adjustments are made.

 For people with a disability, such changes are often critical to their success.
 Although some of the adjustments might be different from those that work for other people, they accomplish the same goal — allowing qualified employees or students to do the best job they can.
 These strategies are often just good business or educational practices.
 Reasonable accommodations are those adjustments within a work or school site that allow an otherwise qualified employee or student with a disability to perform the tasks required.